Swatara Township Fire adopts family for Christmas

 They have big hearts and thankfully, big muscles.
 While the family was opening presents, other firefighters were building the boys new bunks beds.

-“New pillows and new blankets…yeah to put on my bed,” said 4-year-old, Jai’Rell.
+“New pillows and new blankets, yeah, to put on my bed,” 4-year-old Jai’Rell said.